abhishek-kumar-code/Redfish_Public/Specification.md

 In addition to following [naming conventions](#common-naming-conventions), properties representing units of measure shall be annotated with the Units annotation term in order to specify the units of measurement for the property.

-The value of the annotation should be a string which contains the case-sensitive "(c/s)" symbol of the unit of measure as listed in the [Unified Code for Units of Measure (UCUM)](#UCUM), unless the symbolic representation does not reflect common usage (e.g. "RPM" is commonly used to report fan speeds in revolutions-per-minute, but has no simple UCUM representation).
-For units with prefixes (e.g. Mebibyte (1024^2 bytes), which has the UCUM prefix "Mi" and symbol "By"), the case-sensitive "(c/s)" symbol for the prefix as listed in UCUM should be prepended to the unit symbol.
-For values which also include rate information (e.g. megabits per second), the rate unit's symbol should be appended and use a "/" slash character as a separator (e.g. "Mbit/s").
+The value of the annotation should be a string which contains the case-sensitive "(c/s)" symbol of the unit of measure as listed in the [Unified Code for Units of Measure (UCUM)](#UCUM), unless the symbolic representation does not reflect common usage (e.g., "RPM" is commonly used to report fan speeds in revolutions-per-minute, but has no simple UCUM representation).
+For units with prefixes (e.g., Mebibyte (1024^2 bytes), which has the UCUM prefix "Mi" and symbol "By"), the case-sensitive "(c/s)" symbol for the prefix as listed in UCUM should be prepended to the unit symbol.
+For values which also include rate information (e.g., megabits per second), the rate unit's symbol should be appended and use a "/" slash character as a separator (e.g., "Mbit/s").

 ~~~xml
 	    <Annotation Term="Measures.Unit" String="MiBy"/>